dev7tech/AIPlayground/frontend/README.md

 ## Getting Started

-To get started with this template, follow these steps:
+To get started with this app, follow these steps:

 1. Clone the repository: `git clone https://github.com/dev7tech/AIPlayground.git`
 2. Install the dependencies: `npm install`